sociomantic-tsunami/microbe/README.md

 Usage
 =====

+- `npm i --save microbejs`

+	then

-- `require( 'microbejs' );`
+	`require( 'microbejs' );`

 	or

+- `bower install -S microbejs`

+	or

-- include microbe.js or microbe.min.js in a script tag
+- simply include microbe.js or microbe.min.js in a script tag

 Example use